TheDammedGamer/DocStoreAPI/README.md

 # DocStoreAPI
 A simple asp.net core document managment api, backed by SQL Server, AzureAd, ActiveDirectory, Azure storage and SMB shares.

-At it's core DocStorAPI is a simple document management API designed to be easily intergratable with other projects that require an auditable service.
+At it's core DocStoreAPI is a simple document management API designed to be easily intergratable with other projects that require an auditable document managment system.

 # In-Practice
-The application stores docuemnts within `stors` such as a file share or Azure Blob Storage, and then links theese documents to
+The application stores docuemnts within `stors` such as a file share or Azure Blob Storage, and then stores the document metadat within SQL Server.
+Buisness Metadta is stored as simple Key Value Pairs where as the document properties are stored in a flat structure.

 ## To-Do (MVP)